+44 (0)1382 385848

 1-3 Perth Road

-Graeme Martin is Professor, Chair of Management and Associate Dean Research in the School of Business at the University of Dundee.
-He is also Erik Malmsten Visiting Professor at the Centre for Global HRM at the University of Gothenburg in Sweden and has been appointed as a visiting professor at the Centre for Business Innovation, UTS in Australia in 2019.
-Prior to joining the University in August 2012, he held professorial appointments at the Adam Smith Business School, University of Glasgow and Edinburgh Business School, Heriot Watt University, as well as being founding Director of the Dundee Business School at Abertay University.
-He has also held visiting international professorial appointments at Macquarie University and UTS in Australia, Ca Foscari University of Venice in Italy, Peking University in China and the University of Colorado in the USA.
-He is also an Academic Fellow of the Chartered Institute of Personnel and Development (CIPD) and has undertaken extensive work for them.
+Graeme Martin is Professor Management and (until January 2022) Associate Dean Research in the School of Business at the University of Dundee.
+He has held professorial appointments at the Adam Smith Business School, University of Glasgow and Edinburgh Business School, Heriot Watt University, as well as being founding Director of the Dundee Business School at Abertay University.
+Graeme has also held visiting international professorial appointments at Macquarie University and UTS in Australia, Ca Foscari University of Venice in Italy, Peking University in China, the University of Colorado in the USA, and most recently, the Centre for Global HRM at the University of Gothenburg in Sweden, where he currently chairs its Scientific Board.
+He is also an Academic Fellow of the Chartered Institute of Personnel and Development (CIPD).

-Graeme is Editor in Chief of the Journal of Organizational Effectiveness: People and Performance, an interdisciplinary management and HR journal, and a member of the Scientific Board of the Center for Global Human Resource Management at the University of Gothenburg in Sweden.
-He was also appointed by the Cabinet Secretary for Health as a non-executive Board Member to NHS Tayside in 2019 to act in a governance role and advise on strategy, leadership and change.
+In 2019, Graeme was appointed by the Cabinet Secretary for Health as a non-executive Board Member to NHS Tayside to act in a governance role and advise on strategy, leadership and change.
 In 2021 he was appointed as Vice Chair of NHS Tayside.

 Professor Graeme Martin has been appointed as Visiting Professor at the University of Gothenburg’s Centre For Global Human Resources Management (CGHRM) for a three-year period beginning July this year